 - Require that requested roommates are also enrolled in the FIG and must also meet specific ALEKS scores and restrictions;

-- Are part of a larger Thematic or General Learning Community.
+- Are nested within a Thematic or General Learning Community.

 FIG students spend a lot of time in class learning from each other.
 General education classes shared by FIG students can be large lecture classes, so you won't be limited to JUST your FIG friends - but it's handy to have a roommate heading to the same class as you!

 Students in FIGs often get more of an opportunity to interact with professors, upper level students and people in the community who share their passions.

 Questions about FIGs